 Reducing your expenses is the easiest and fastest way to improve your cash flow, and that’s how you will score your first few Quick Wins.

-- Review your expenses starting from the biggest category and work your way down — use the Pareto Principle to help you cut expenses quickly!
+- Review your expenses starting from the biggest category and work your way down — use the 80/20 Rule to help you cut expenses quickly!

 - Review your recurring expenses (anything that you get billed monthly — especially, subscription services like cable TV, telephone, gym membership, associations, etc.) and cut whatever you can.
-Saving money on recurring expenses mean that you will enjoy the saving over and over again!
+Saving money on recurring expenses means that you will enjoy the saving over and over again!

 - Decide what is important and what is not.